 International adoption involves a child being placed into the United States from another country.
-Because of complexity and red tape involved in securing citizenship and dealing with foreign governments, this tends to be one of the most expensive routes.
-After completing all of the traditional requirements for adoption within the United States, adoptive parents who choose the international route must also meet another country’s requirements as well.
+Because of the complexity and red tape involved in securing citizenship and dealing with foreign governments, this tends to be one of the most expensive routes.
+After completing all of the traditional requirements for adoption within the United States, adoptive parents who choose the international route must also meet another country's requirements as well.
 These requirements range in difficulty depending on the host country.

 - Children of all ages are available

 - You can adopt children who might otherwise remain in an orphanage

 - International adoptions are generally very expensive due to government-mandated fees and travel expenses

 - A country may change the rules about international adoption while your adoption is in progress

 Advantages International adoptions usually range from $15,000 to $30,000 (but can be as cheap or expensive as $5,000/$40,000).

 Costs of Adoption In-Depth